MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-windows-forms-match-game-labels.md

    ![Screenshot shows the Matching Game showing one icon.](../media/tutorial-windows-forms-match-game-icons/match-game-start.png)

-   Only the first icon that's chosen turns black.
+   Only the first icon that's chosen appears.
 The other icons are invisible.

 The program is already keeping track of the first label that the player chose.
 The reference `firstClicked` isn't `null` in C# or `Nothing` in Visual Basic.